Noise & Reverb Reduction

 It can be used to show the difference between our dynamic and speech isolation denoiser:

-The dynamic denoiser keeps speech and music, but removes all other stationary and non-stationary noises,
+keeps speech and music, but removes all other stationary and non-stationary noises,

-and the speech isolation denoiser only keeps speech and remove everything else,
+denoiser only keeps speech and removes everything else, including music, from your audio.

 In this example (Freak Show 136), one speaker is breathing directly into the microphone, which creates a Darth Vader-like effect.